4d-for-ios/gallery/website/README.md

 ### Todo

-- [ ] update website on Spec change because Spec data are now in github pages, and not on github website.
+- [ ] update website on Spec change because Spec data are now in github pages, and not on github website